joanealves/joanealves/README.md

 - 👋 Hi, I’m @joanealves
 - 👀 I’m interested in HTML-CSS-JS-React-TypeScript-StyledComponents
-- 🌱 I’m currently learning: Redux-Bootstrap-Node-SQL-PHP-Java
+- 🌱 I am currently improving on: Redux-Bootstrap-Node-SQL-PHP-Ionic
-- 💞️ I try to collaborate on projects initially in Front End, while finishing my studies in FullStack
 - 📫 How to reach me joanealves2011@gmail.com